 All Virginia trial courts.

-Lay Eucharistic Minister and Legal Advisor, Emmanuel Episcopal
+Lay Eucharistic Minister, Vestry, and Endowment Board, Emmanuel Episcopal Church, Greenwood Parish;

 Volunteer Attorney, Women’s Legal Clinic, University of Virginia;

-For the first seven years after his graduation from Law School, Barry worked in the legal services community, serving as a Special Assistant to the Virginia Legal Aid Association, as a Reginald Heber Smith Fellow at the Neighborhood Legal Aid Society in Richmond, as a consultant to and then Senior Attorney at the Virginia Legal Aid Society in Lynchburg, as a trainer for the Virginia Poverty Law Center, and a consultant for the federal Legal Services Corporation.
-His advocacy areas during those years emphasized public and private housing issues, governmental entitlements, and prisoners’ rights
+For the first seven years after his graduation from Law School, Barry worked in the legal services community, serving as a Fellow at the Neighborhood Legal Aid Society in Richmond, as a Senior Attorney at the Virginia Legal Aid Society in Lynchburg, as a trainer for the Virginia Poverty Law Center, and a consultant for the federal Legal Services Corporation.
+His advocacy areas emphasized public and private housing issues, governmental entitlements, and prisoners’ rights.

 He has tried cases in dozens of the Commonwealth’s Circuit and District Courts and has handled appeals to the Virginia Court of Appeals and the Virginia Supreme Court.
 He is also certified as a practitioner of collaborative law.

-Barry’s wife Blair is a musician and public school music teacher.
-They are long-time residents of Greenwood where they are raising their four children, Lillian, Henry, Arden and Calloway.
-In his spare time Barry enjoys reading, cooking, completing minor construction projects, and taking outdoor exercise.
+Barry’s wife Blair is a musician and music minister and teacher.
+They are long-time residents of Greenwood where they raised their four children, Lillian, Henry, Arden and Calloway.